zeljkofilipin/filipin.eu/_posts/2014-10-31-webcamp-zagreb-2014.md

 Today is the last day I can say that earlier this month I was at [WebCamp Zagreb 2014](http://2014.webcampzg.org/) conference.
 Tomorrow that would not be true.

-I have been to all three WebCamps ([2012](http://filipin.zeljkofilipin.com/webcampzg-2012/), 2013).
+I have been to all three WebCamps.
 Every time I was impressed with the quality of the conference, especially since it is free.
 This year for the first time they have accepted optional donations.

 This first year it was a small conference.
 The second year it grew so big they had to change the venue.
 This year it was even bigger.
 Two days instead of one.
 A lot of preconference activities.
 The organizers even started a non profit to help organize local tech events.
 It would be even better if they did it the first year.
 I plan to use the non profit this year to organize a tech meetup.
 More about that soon.